-Southern Phone Broadband
+Southern Phone Broadband - Connecting Australia

-What Does Southern Phone Broadband Offer?
+What Is Southern Phone Broadband?

 The Internet is rapidly becoming as essential a utility as power and water, and Southern Phone has long seen that coming as it becomes more and more a part of our daily lives.
 Thanks to their commitment to keeping local communities connected, Southern Phone Broadband encompasses a range of different technologies so that no matter where in the vastness of Australia you are – from a remote cattle station to the hub of a big city – there’s a broadband connection for you.

-For those in remote areas far from fixed-line services and too far from a mobile phone tower for 4G broadband to be useful, Southern Phone Broadband can connect you to the NBN’s SkyMuster satellite service, which can give you speed up to 25 Mbps and data allowances ranging from 70GB to 300GB, at prices ranging from $38 to $100 per month.
+For those in remote areas far from fixed-line services and too far from a mobile phone tower for 4G broadband to be useful, Southern Phone Broadband can connect you to the NBN’s

-Southern Phone Broadband Bundles
+Southern Phone Mobile Broadband

 The Southern Phone App

 To help you keep track of your broadband usage as well as your charges and payments, you can download the free Southern Phone app from the iOS and Android app stores.
 This gives you the ability to easily keep track of usage on your plan as well as see when your bill is due and pay it directly from the app.
 You can also get in touch with Southern Phone Broadband’s support team easily, straight from the app.
-It’s all the essential info in the one handy app.
+It’s all the essential info in the one handy place.

-Is Mobile Broadband Right for Me?
+Is Southern Phone Broadband Right for Me?